isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-This configuration will cause the server to listen on eth1 on the link-local address, the multicast group (ff02::1:2), and 2001:db8::1.
+This configuration will cause the server to listen on ``eth1`` on the link-local address, the multicast group (ff02::1:2), and 2001:db8::1.

-Usually unicast support is associated with a server unicast option which allows clients to send unicast messages to the server.
-The example above includes a server unicast option specification which will cause the client to send messages to the specified unicast address.
+Usually, unicast support is associated with a server unicast option which allows clients to send unicast messages to the server.
+The example above includes a server unicast option specification which causes the client to send messages to the specified unicast address.

 It is possible to mix interface names, wildcards, and interface names/addresses in the list of interfaces.
 It is not possible, however, to specify more than one unicast address on a given interface.

-Care should be taken to specify proper unicast addresses.
-The server will attempt to bind to the addresses specified without any additional checks.
-This approach was selected on purpose, to allow the software to communicate over uncommon addresses if so desired.
+Care should be taken to specify proper unicast addresses, as the server will attempt to bind to the addresses specified without any additional checks.
+This approach was selected intentionally, to allow the software to communicate over uncommon addresses if so desired.

 .. _dhcp6-address-config: